w00k/pong/README.md

-# pong
+# Services pong
-pong microservice, this will be deployed on kubernetes ...
+Pong is a microservice, this will be deployed on kubernetes ...